DEFRA/epr-backend/docs/architecture/discovery/forms-data-logical-data-model.md

   }

   Registration {
-    int id "uuid generated from siteAddress(can be null for exporters),material,processingType,form submission time" string formSubmissionTime
+    int id "uuid generated from siteAddress(can be null for exporters),material,wasteProcessingType,form submission time" string formSubmissionTime
     string status
     object siteAddress "applicable only for reprocessor"
     string material "Enum:aluminium,fibre,glass,paper,plastic,steel,wood"
-    string processingType "Enum: reprocessor, exporter.
+    string wasteProcessingType "Enum: reprocessor, exporter.
 This might need to be parsed from form name or another field" string accreditationId "automatically linked when possible"
     string gridReference "applicable only for reprocessor"
     array recylingProcess "Enum:glass_re_melt,glass_other"